 We have audited Freedom Holding Corp.'s (the "Company's") internal control over financial reporting as of March 31, 2022, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO criteria").
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2022, based on the COSO criteria.
+In our opinion, because of the effect of the material weaknesses described in the following section over the achievement of the objectives of the control criteria, the Company has not maintained effective internal control over financial reporting as of March 31, 2022, based on established in Internal Control-Integrated Framework (2013) issued by COSO. criteria